 I’ve seen the process from both sides.
 Before business school, I worked as an executive assistant for a venture capital firm in Boston.
 More recently, I went through the fundraising process for my demand generation company, Spark Your Channel.
 We raised our Pre-Seed round with York IE in early 2020 and got acquired by my current employer, 360insights.com, in November 2021.
 Each of these experiences gave valuable perspective.

 Capital is essential for startup growth.
 That doesn’t mean it’s easy to get!
 Navigating the challenges of fundraising — networking, cold outreach, negotiations — can be difficult when you’re also trying to hit sales quotas, attract new customers and keep your business running.

-As someone who’s been through it, I wanted to share some startup fundraising advice for early-stage companies and their founders:
+As someone who’s been through it, I wanted to share some fundraising advice for startups and their founders:

-As you organize yourself, it’s essential to follow some basic rules to find the right investor while maintaining a healthy work-life balance:
+As you organize yourself, it’s essential to follow these basic rules to find the right investor while maintaining a healthy work-life balance.